-The engine controls consist of a throttle control and a mixture control lever.
+The engine controls consist of a throttle control, a propeller control and a mixture control lever.
 These controls are located on the control quadrant on the lower centre of the instrument panel, where they are accessible to both the pilot and the co-pilot.